akashbangera758/Character-Recognition/README.md

 # Character-Recognition
-Character Recognition using Neural Network
+Character Recognition using Neural Network on MATLAB